browserstate/history.js/README.md

 - History.js fixes a bug in Google Chrome where traversing back through the history to the home page does not return the correct state data.
 - Setting a hash (even in HTML5 browsers) causes `onpopstate` to fire - this is expected/standard functionality.
 	- As such, to ensure correct compatability between HTML5 and HTML4 browsers, we now have two new events:
-		- onstatechange: this is the same as onpopstate except does not fire for traditional anchors
+		- `window.onstatechange`: this is the same as onpopstate except does not fire for traditional anchors
-		- onanchorchange: this is the same as onhashchange but only fires for traditional anchors and not states
+		- `window.onanchorchange`: this is the same as onhashchange except does not fire for states
 	- To fetch the anchor/hash, you may use `History.getHash()`.

 ## Changelog

+- v1.3.1 - February 02 2011
+	- Better documentation
+	- New demo
+	- `History.log` will now `JSON.stringify` objects when outputting to the `log` element

 - v1.3.0 - January 31 2011
 	- Support for cleaner HTML4 States